msoto0056/CRUD-State-Mgmt-React-Custom-Hooks/src/custom-hooks/Readme.md

 # react-crud-plus-state-management

 #### React 16.8+ CRUD using axios & React Query + State Mgmt

-* All you need is one line of code for each CRUD Operation and the package will use the magic provided by React Query to perform each HTTP operation using axios.
+- All you need is one line of code for each CRUD Operation and the package will use the magic provided by React Query to perform each HTTP operation using axios.
 React Query was created by Tanner Linsley. axios is heavily inspired by the $http service provided in Angular.
-Ultimately axios is an effort to provide a standalone $http-like service for use outside of Angular.*
+Ultimately axios is an effort to provide a standalone $http-like service for use outside of Angular.\*

+- The State Management component provides an store using a similar concept provided by Redux but using React v16.8 + Hooks.\*

 ## Getting Started

 ** Follow the create-react-app instructions to get started and then**